 The competence to represent a company in relation to third parties generally lies with the company's management board.
 Specifically, management board members are entitled to represent the company in relation to third parties in all judicial and extrajudicial matters.
 The representation rules specified in the articles of association may provide for either joint or individual representation.
 The rules on joint representation may provide that the company can be represented by a management board member acting jointly with a commercial proxy.
 The notion of commercial proxy in Poland is similar to that of Prokura in Germany.

-The competence of the management board to manage the company's business may, to a certain extent, be limited.
-In particular, it may be subject to a list of reserved matters for which the consent of the supervisory board or the shareholders by way of resolution at a general meeting is required.
-In such situations, the supervisory board role is strengthened or the shareholders in general meeting are more involved in crucial decisions concerning the management of the company.
+The competence of the management board to manage the company's business may be limited, to a certain extent.
+In particular, it may be subject to a list of reserved matters for which the consent is required of the supervisory board or the shareholders by way of resolution at a general meeting.
+In these situations, the supervisory board role is strengthened or the shareholders in general meeting are more involved in crucial decisions concerning the management of the company.
 However, exceptionally detailed or exhaustive catalogues of reserved matters for the supervisory board may not be permissible because, in practice, the need for the approval of the supervisory board may be tantamount to it giving binding instructions to the management board, which is prohibited.

-The supervisory board exercises ongoing supervision of all the company's activities.
+A supervisory board exercises continuing supervision of all the company's activities.
 For that purpose, the supervisory board members may inspect all the company's documentation and request information from the management board and the company's employees.